Active Employees

 My Domestic Partnership is on file with Employee Benefits.
 Do I need to have one on file with LACERS?

-Yes, your filing with Employee Benefits cover your active employee City benefits..
+Yes, your filing with Employee Benefits covers your active employee City benefits.
 You need to register your Domestic Partnership with LACERS for your retirement related benefits.

-Are copies of the original divorce or birth certificates accepted?
+Are copies of the original divorce decrees or birth certificates accepted?

 Yes.
 Please submit copies of the original documents and not originals as they will not be returned to you.